Lil Uzi Vert: 2021 assault charges

 On July 2, 2021, Woods and Saint Jhn got into a confrontation after Saint Jhn was spotted by Woods with their ex-girlfriend Brittany Byrd.
 The confrontation led to a physical altercation between the two which resulted in Woods flashing a gun at the two, then holding the gun to their ex-girlfriend's stomach.
 It was reported that no one was harmed and everybody left the scene.

-On July 6, 2021, XXL reported that Woods allegedly hospitalized Byrd by punching her in the face multiple times and put a gun to her stomach.
+On July 6, 2021, XXL reported that Woods allegedly hospitalized Byrd by punching her in the face multiple times, and that they had held a gun to her stomach.
 Woods and their team did not respond to the claims made by Byrd.

 On February 2, 2022, TMZ reported Woods pleaded no contest in court to one count each of felony assault with a firearm and misdemeanor injury.
 They later accepted a plea deal for a sentence of three years of formal probation, one year of treatment for mental health and substance abuse, 52 weeks of domestic violence counseling, restitution and a 10-year criminal protective order.